Gabriel Sara

-He is a fan of anime, and has described One Piece as his favorite TV show.

-Besides his native Portuguese, Sara also speaks English.

 Club career

 São Paulo

 Sara made his debut for São Paulo on 3 December 2017, in a 1–1 draw with Bahia, for the Brazilian Championship.

 Sara departed São Paulo in 2022.
 He played 120 matches and scored 17 goals during his time at the club.

 Norwich City

 On 15 July 2022, EFL Championship club Norwich City agreed a £6 million transfer fee plus add-ons with São Paulo for Sara, with the player committing to a contract until 2026.
 Sara made his debut for Norwich on 6 August 2022, coming on as a substitute for the injured Max Aarons in a 1–1 draw with Wigan Athletic.
 Sara scored his first goal for Norwich in a 3–2 loss to Preston North End, and scored again three weeks later in a 3–1 win against Stoke City at Carrow Road.

 Sara would score again in Norwich's 3–1 win over Hull City on 14 February 2023, before netting in back-to-back games in the Canaries' 2–0 win over Cardiff City, and scoring the winner in a 3–2 victory away to play-off chasing Millwall.
-He won the barry butler memorial trophy for NCFCs player of the season in 2023.
+He won the Barry Butler memorial trophy for NCFCs player of the season in 2023.

 A goal and two assists across the first month of the 2023–24 season saw Sara named EFL Championship Player of the Month award for August.
 Later in the season, Sara proved a crucial part of Norwich city's bid for a play off spot, scoring a vital goal against Preston late on.
 In April 2024 at the EFL Awards, Sara was named in the EFL Championship Team of the Season.